Menu

 Agent Profiles

-Agent profiles define the persistent identity of a swarm participant: personality, communication style, boundaries, and memory scope.
+Agent profiles are separate from owner profiles.
+They define the persistent identity of a swarm participant: personality, communication style, boundaries, and memory scope.
 They are useful when specialist agents should behave consistently across sessions.

 # Load an agent profile